Head of Foundation

 Specialist Project Manager, Social Exclusion

 Liz has been with the Trust for 18 years working in our Brain Injury Rehabilitation Trust and community-based services and more recently with our Social Exclusion team.
-Liz is currently managing a Linkworker service within an adult male prison and heading up the new pilot project in adult female prison HMP Drake Hall.
+Liz managed The Trust's Linkworker service within a number of adult male prisons and headed up the pilot project at HMP Drake Hall, which was the first study of its kind in the UK.

 Sara provides her expertise in research design and practice to the Foundation.
 She has been instrumental in preparing the Foundation's brain injury research for publication in peer reviewed journals.
 Sara is a Chartered Psychologist who started her career in Portugal before moving to England where she completed a Masters in Cognitive Neuropsychology and a PhD investigating the relationship between language and cognition.